 19 Old Bridge, Haverfordwest, Wales SA61 2EZ - Tel: 01437 763110

-Erected by the Norman invader, Gilbert de Clare (1st Earl of Pembroke) in 1120, as part of a succession of forts built across Pembrokeshire to control the Welsh in the north.
+Erected by the Norman invader, Gilbert de Clare (1st Earl of Pembroke) in 1120.
+It forms part of a succession of forts built across Pembrokeshire to control the Welsh in the north.
 During the Civil War, Cromwell ordered the castle to be destroyed but much of it still remains intact.
 Part of the old keep now houses a museum and art gallery, which is open to the public.

 Opening times: Monday to Saturday 10.00am to 4.00pm Small Admission Charge